TARGENE/targene-pipeline/docs/src/parameter_specification.md

     confounders: []
 ```

-Note that variants can be encoded either with an explicit string representation (e.g. "AC") or via an integer (0, 1, 2) representing the number of minor alleles in the genotype.
-All variants in a parameter file should however respect the same encoding.
-String encoded variants are later one-hot-encoded during the TMLE step.
+Note that variants must be encoded via an explicit genotype string representation (e.g. "AC"), the order of the alleles in the genotype is not important.

 ## Parameter Plans